Serdar Yiğit Eroğlu

 Serdar Yiğit Eroğlu (born 1995) is a Turkish kickboxer.

 As of January 2022, he was the No. 10 ranked middleweight kickboxer in the world by Beyond Kick.

 Career

 Eroğlu was scheduled to face Santino Verbeek on September 29, 2018.
 He won the fight by decision.

 On November 3, 2018, Eroğlu faced Ehsan Vafae.
 He defeated him by technical knockout in the second round.

 Eroglu faced Sergey Ponomarev at Ural FC 1 on July 1, 2022.
 He lost the fight by unanimous decision.

 On October 8, 2022, Eroğlu faced Ruben Lee at the BKK World Kickboxing Championships in Dubai for the inaugural 90 kg title.
 He won the fight by unanimous decision.

+On February 11, 2026, Eroğlu stepped in as last minute replacement against Vasile Amaritei at Glory 105 in the reserve bout for the Last Heavyweight Standing 8-man tournament.
+He won the bout by unanimous decision.
+Eroğlu was offered to fight in the final against Mory Kromah after his opponent Miloš Cvjetićanin was deemed unable to continue by the medical team.
+Eroğlu refused to get back into the ring, evoking the fury of Glory CEO Marshall Zelaznik: "It is very disappointing that reserves are not doing what we pay them to do.
+We will never see those reserves here again."